alces-software/flight-appliance-docs/docs/source/sge/sge.rst

     Platform: x86_64-pc-linux-gnu (64-bit)
     >

 Alternatively, the ``qrsh`` command can also be executed from an interactive desktop session; the job-scheduler will automatically find an available compute node to launch the job on.
-Applications launched from the qrsh session are executed on the compute cluster node:
+Applications launched from the qrsh session are executed on the assigned cluster compute node:

 .. image:: interactivejob.jpg
      :alt: Running an interactive graphical job